gndclouds/gndclouds/_posts/generative-design-with-runwayml.md

 ![runway-step-0](/img/generative-design-with-runwayml/runway-step-0.jpeg)
 &nbsp;

 There is already a lot of templates in RunwayML!
 So we need to train the model but don't need to create it from scratch.
-Choose the Image Generator template from the model's section and then selected the files I uploaded earlier.
+Choose the Image Generator template from the model's div and then selected the files I uploaded earlier.
 &nbsp;

 ![runway-step-1](/img/generative-design-with-runwayml/runway-step-1.jpeg)